Lavender oil not only helps babies and children sleep better – it’s also a safe, natural home remedy to help your child with so many more ailments…

 A study found that a lavender oil aromatherapy massage can help relieve the uncomfortable symptoms of colic.
 Another study confirmed lavender as effective for treating babies in pain.
 It was found that newborns who smelled lavender while having a heel prick test felt less pain and were not as distressed as those in a control group.

-Sleep: If you’re struggling to get your baby to sleep, lavender essential oil can be a big help.
+Sleep: If you’re struggling to get your baby or child to sleep, lavender essential oil can be a big help.
 Try a calming oil massage with lavender and Roman chamomile, or a warm bath with a few drops of lavender essential oil before bedtime.
 Otherwise diffuse a blend of lavender and Roman chamomile for 15 minutes and then switch off 30 minutes before your kid goes to sleep.
 A lavender infused soft and cuddly stuffed animal warmed up in the microwave can also be the perfect night-time calming comforter for your little one.

 Calm anxiety, crying and irritability: An essential oil whiz at lowering anxiety and easing any emotional distress (including ADHD), lavender oil can either be diffused as a calming scent, or used as part of a gentle, soothing massage.